 The PSRB Forum is held twice a year, in November and March, with the event programme reflecting current themes and developments.
 Wherever possible, the Forum showcases case studies and areas of good practice from PSRBs, as well as facilitating discussions with government and sector-wide agencies.

 - design and development of Subject-Level TEF in collaboration with the Department for Education

 - research into degree classification and grade inflation

 - impact of Brexit on PSRBs

 - new Data Collection Code of Practice - presented by HESA

 - development of Degree Apprenticeships changes to external examining processes and updates to the UK Quality Code.

-To receive updates about future PSRB Forums, please contact Amy Spencer, Programme Coordinator.
+To receive updates about future PSRB Forums, please contact Amy Spencer, Quality and Standards Development Officer.